 - L2 acquisition across contexts for second, foreign, and heritage language acquisition; L2 acquisition as experienced by linguistic minorities and by elective bilinguals from.

-Courses: In addition to the four (4) core courses, MA students specializing in SLA will complete the following:
+Courses: In addition to the four (4) core courses, MA students in the SLA track will complete the following:

 - The core seminar will be from SLS 750.